A bad manager can be a killer of a great leader.

 Perspective changes everything.
 It will let you know when its time to dig in and fight, and when its alright to concede.
 Perspective allows you to remain calm when everyone else is frantic.
 Knowing what is bad and what isn't gives you a certain coolness under what is pressure to everyone else, and that can make all the difference.
 When faced with a "crisis" (please) the ability to temper your reaction accordingly and face the problem makes things better.
 Calm beats frazzled every time.

-Ori and Rom Brafman’s “Sway: The Irresistible Pull of Irrational Behavior” is another excellent read on human behavior that can add to your understanding of how people make (or don’t make) decisions.
-There are reasons that seasoned professionals, from all backgrounds and disciplines, make otherwise senseless decisions; and none of us are immune.
-A successful [...]
+Ori and Rom Brafman's "Sway: The Irresistible Pull of Irrational Behavior" is another excellent read on human behavior that can add to your understanding of how people make (or don't make) decisions.
+There are reasons [...]

-Sitting in front of my old boss, days before my transfer to my new boss, I am engaged in what is commonly referred to in the military as the “out brief.”
-It is a mildly informal meeting with leaders in the the chain-of-command where you are supposed to tell them – I don’t know – what ever [...]
+Sitting in front of my old boss, days before my transfer to my new boss, I am engaged in what is commonly referred to in the military as the "out brief."
+It is a mildly informal meeting [...]

 If you're on the West coast, you're more likely blow off your vacation time than I am, men are more likely to check in with work on those rare vacations than women are, and if you're an American you are given less vacation days by your employer than every other developed country in the world.